ohhericle/R/README.md

 # Collection of all my programs & projects done in R
-- Evaluating the Effect of the Public Dislike Feature on Viewership
+- Feature Engineering / Evaluating the Effect of the Public Dislike Feature on Viewership